-Bag casting revealed some interesting shapes and marks.
-I particularly like the casting that resembles a sack.
-By using a finishing plaster the surface was very different to plaster of Paris and not so defined.
+Bag casting revealed interesting shapes and marks, and like the casting that resembles a sack.
+The surface of the finishing plaster was different to plaster of Paris and not so defined.
 However, it produced a textural surface, that was rough to touch in comparison with the smooth plaster of Paris.
 The first attempt was too wet and took a while to cure.
-However further attempts used less water to achieve a quicker drying time, allowing manipulation of the bag to get the shape required.
+Using less achieved a quicker drying time, allowing manipulation of the bag to get the shape required.

-The bag at the bottom was a remnant of a previous plaster sample that went wrong.
-I had squeezed it out and left it.
-But when I went to throw away, the bag had set and was somewhat intriguing, so decided to put it on here.
+The bag at the bottom was a remnant of a previous sample that went wrong.
+I had squeezed it out and left it allowing the bag to set and was somewhat intriguing.
 Overall a successful outcome.